Visa requirements for Iranian citizens

-Visa requirements for Iranian citizens are administrative entry restrictions imposed on citizens of Iran by the authorities of other states.
+Visa requirements for Iranian citizens are administrative entry restrictions by the authorities of other states placed on citizens of the Iran.

-As of 2025, Iranian citizens had visa-free or visa on arrival access to 41 countries and territories, ranking the Iranian passport 97th the world according to the Henley Passport Index.
+As of 2026, Iranian citizens had visa-free or visa on arrival access to 40 countries and territories, ranking the Iranian passport 90th in the world according to the Henley Passport Index.

+However, according to the most up-to-date list compiled on this wiki, Iranian passport holders can enter 93 countries (not counting dependent and partially unrecognized territories) with visa on arrival(10 countries), e-Visas(52 countries), visa on arrival or e-Visa(8 countries), ETA(3),Visa not required for tour groups / eVisa(1) or complete visa free(19 countries).